bitnami/charts/bitnami/mysql/README.md

 # MySQL

-[MySQL](https://mysql.com ) MySQL is a fast, reliable, scalable, and easy to use open-source relational database system.
+[MySQL](https://mysql.com) is a fast, reliable, scalable, and easy to use open-source relational database system.
 MySQL Server is intended for mission-critical, heavy-load production systems as well as for embedding into mass-deployed software.

-## TL;DR;
+## TL;DR

 ```bash
 $ helm install bitnami/mysql